 Instructions

 - Put all the sauce ingredients except the oil in a food processor and pulse to combine.
 Then, while the machine is running, slowly pour in the oil to make a loose but thick sauce.
 Taste to adjust any of the flavors.
-The flavor is enhanced by letting the sauce sit for a few hours or up to a few days ahead, refrigerated.
+Note: The flavor is enhanced by letting the sauce sit for a few hours or up to a few days ahead, refrigerated.
 Bring back to room temperature before serving.

 - Coat the bottom of a skillet lightly with oil and heat until hot.
 Cook the shrimp on both sides until they have turned opaque and the shells have curled.
 This will only take a few minutes.
 Remove from the pan.